 smartgeber Logo

-The article explores why reverse engineering is considered illegal in some cases, despite its role in innovation and learning.
-It discusses the legal implications and how these laws affect tech enthusiasts.
+The article explores why reverse engineering is considered illegal in some cases, discussing its role in innovation and the impact of laws on tech enthusiasts.

 Why is reverse engineering illegal?